Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to rucaparib, any other medications, or any of the ingredients in rucaparib tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you are pregnant or plan to become pregnant.
+- tell your doctor if you are pregnant, plan to become pregnant, or plan to father a child.
 You should not become pregnant while you are taking rucaparib.
 You will need to take a pregnancy test before you start treatment.
 Use effective birth control during your treatment with rucaparib and for 6 months after your final dose.
+If you are a male, you and your female partner should use birth control during your treatment and for 3 months after your final dose.
 Talk to your doctor about birth control methods that will work for you.
 If you become pregnant while taking rucaparib, call your doctor.

 - tell your doctor if you plan to breastfeed.
 You should not breastfeed during your treatment with rucaparib and for 2 weeks after your final dose.

 - plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, a hat, sunglasses, and sunscreen.
 Rucaparib may make your skin sensitive to sunlight.